 People routinely slip and fall in parking lots during the winter months in snowy and icy conditions.
 For this exact reason, it's critical that companies implement comprehensive ice and snow management plans.

-This management plan should include plowing and snow blowing all parking areas, steps, and sidewalks to make sure they are free of snow and to also spread sand, salt, or ice melt on walkways and shovel clear paths.
-In some cases, we have had clients remove trees that block the sun from hitting the parking lots so the sun can get at the pavement and help melt the ice and snow.
+This management plan should include plowing and snow-blowing all parking areas, steps, and sidewalks to make sure they are free of snow and to also spread sand, salt, or ice melt on walkways and shovel clear paths.
+In some cases, we have had clients remove trees that block the sun from hitting the parking lots, thus allowing ice and snow to remain rather than melt, creating slippery conditions.

 However, winter isn’t the only time trips and falls occur.

 Tripping on cracks in sidewalks, broken steps, or missing bricks can happen at any time of year.
-Companies should fix damaged walkways quickly and put out warning signs, paint surfaces, and curbs where it may be hard to see steps or elevation changes so employees see the hazards before they get hurt.
+Such damage should be fixed quickly and/or warning signs placed in these areas, paint surfaces, and curbs where it may be hard to see steps or elevation changes so employees see these hazards before they get hurt.

 Use of proper equipment and proper lifting techniques where possible can help prevent injuries.